Title: Accommodating for the Service Contract Act (SCA) in Unanet

 For prime contracts in excess of $100,000, contractors and subcontractors must also, under the provisions of the Contract Work Hours and Safety Standards Act, as amended, pay laborers and mechanics, including guards and watchmen, at least one and one-half times their regular rate of pay for all hours worked over 40 in a workweek.
 The overtime provisions of the Fair Labor Standards Act may also apply to SCA-covered contracts."

 Note that employees are compensated for fringe benefits through an additional lift in their hourly rate.
 Because the lift in rate represents their benefits, it must be separated from their base hourly rate that typically has fringe applied through a Unanet cost structure.
-The best practice in Unanet is described in the section below titled, "Fringe capture through a Unanet expense report".
+The best practice in Unanet is described in the section below titled, "Health and Welfare (Fringe) Benefits: Captured through a Unanet expense report."

 Service Contract Act Mandates